rust-lang/book/nostarch/chapter20.md

 connections by retrying, because the problem might be temporary.
 The important factor is that we’ve successfully gotten a handle to a TCP connection!

-Remember to stop the program by pressing ctrl-c when you’re done running a particular version of the code.
+Remember to stop the program by pressing ctrl-C when you’re done running a particular version of the code.
 Then restart the program by invoking the `cargo` `run` command after you’ve made each set of code changes to make sure you’re running the newest code.